Olsen-banden Junior

 Olsen-banden Junior is a 2001 Danish family-comedy heist film.
-It is a prequel to the long running Danish film series Olsen-banden, and an implementation of the concept used by the Swedish Olsen-banden remakes prequels Lilla Jönssonligan.
+It is a prequel to the long running Danish film series Olsen-banden, and is based on a concept previously used in the Swedish Olsen-banden remake prequel series Lilla Jönssonligan.
 The film is also a sequel to the Christmas calendar Olsen-bandens første kup from 1999.
 The film premiered on December 14, 2001.
 The film was a moderate success compared to the original series and the Swedish and Norwegian equivalents.
 The film later received a novelization of the same name.

 Plot

 In the year of 1958, Egon Olsen, the child genius, tries to escape the orphanage where he lives by setting himself up to be adopted by a rich couple.
 Problems arise when it turns out that the couple are rocket scientists who want to use him as a test subject to be sent into space.